-9. Other Matters concerning Audit Execution by Corporate Auditors departments to investigate matters as required.
+9. Other Matters concerning Audit Execution by Corporate Auditors

 To ensure that corporate auditors are kept aware of the process for important decisions and status of business execution, corporate auditors attend meetings of the Board of Directors and other important meetings to provide feedback.
 In addition, corporate auditors review important approval documents and can request business reports from directors, etc.